The Stromness Yule Log pull

 “Once at the goal, with a great cheer, the tree was jettisoned in the water.
 Sometimes the tree was hauled down on the foreshore and burned.
 All shop windows and doors were stoutly barricaded, and lit only by flickering street lamps a riot of bodies, broken branches and ropes erupted up and down the main street to strident shouts of ‘North she goes’ and ‘South wae her’.

 Until its revival in 2017, the game was last known to have been played 80 years prior, in 1937.
 Now the game takes place on Hogmanay and the log – weighing in at almost half a tonne, is sourced from a Scottish sawmill.

-This year will see the Soothenders captained by Roy Temple, aiming for the Red Cross shop.
-The Northenders captained by Willie MacKay, will pull toward their goal at the stage area at the Pier Head.
+The Senior event begins at the Commercial Hotel and Junior event at the Pier Arts Centre lane.
+Each year the Soothenders and their captain aim for the Red Cross shop.
+The Northenders and their captain pull toward their goal at the stage area at the Pier Head.
 For the Juniors, the North team must try and reach the Warehouse Buildings.
-The South team must pull to 59 Victoria Street (Lindsay Rae’s shop).
+The South team must pull to 59 Victoria Street.